 To add a location description:

-- 1. On the Circuit Edit menu, choose Text Message. - 2.
-Using the bar code scanning device, scan in the location description text.
+- 1. On the Config Detector menu, choose Message. - 2.
+Using the bar code scanning device, scan in the location description text. - 3.
+Press Enter to accept the text and return to the Config Detector menu.